JohnBro/lazyvim-private-config/README.md

 ## Keymaps

-I have many self customoizations based on LazyVim defaults, regards to all the defaults of LazyVim keymsp, please refer to <https://www.lazyvim.org/keymaps>.
+I have many self customization based on LazyVim defaults, regards to all the defaults of LazyVim keymsp, please refer to <https://www.lazyvim.org/keymaps>.

 - Default `<leader>` is `<space>`.